Serve as a State Patrol trooper or inspector

 - Possession of high school diploma/GED.

-- Possession of a two-year associate degree from an accredited college or university; OR have earned at least 60 associate degree level credits or higher.
+- Possession of a two-year associate degree from an accredited college or university; OR have earned at least 60 associate degree level credits or higher; OR must earn a two-year associate degree or 60 associate degree level credits within five years of employment with the State Patrol.

 State Patrol Academy